polterguy/polterguy.github.io/tutorials/lambda/index.md

 invocation carries some overhead.
-Hence, you should not use it for extremely CPU intensive operations, such as polygon rendering, cryptography, etc - But rather create low level C# methods, where you put your CPU intensive code, that you can _"orchestrate"_ using Hyperlambda.
+Hence, you should not use it for extremely CPU intensive operations, such as polygon rendering, cryptography, etc - But rather create low level C# methods, where you put your CPU intensive code, and then _"orchestrate"_ these methods using Hyperlambda.

 * [Documentation](/documentation)